bjornblomqvist/jarInstaller/README.md

 # jarinstaller

-Jar installer is a simple library and command line tool for installing runnable jars.
-It adds the `~/.jars/jars` and puts a bash script in `~/.jars/bin`.
+Jar installer is a library and command line tool for installing runnable jars.
+For each jar installed it puts the jar in  `~/.jars/jars` and creates a bash script in `~/.jars/bin` that runs the jar file.

-Once a jar has been installed it will be as easy to run as any other program.
+Once a jar has been installed it is as easy to run as any other command line program.

+**The goal of this project is to make java a good choice for creating command line tools.**

 ## Using the library

-You can create a self installing jar as simple as seen below.
+The library is used to create self installing jars.
+See the example below for how to make your runnable jar self installing.

     import static jarinstaller.Api.*;